-Immunization serves as the cornerstone of an effective health system, significantly contributing to the reduction of morbidity and mortality associated with various infectious diseases [1].
-It is among the most successful health interventions and continues to be a vital means for achieving the Sustainable Development Goals (SDG) [2, 3].
+Immunization is the foundation of an efficacious health system and has made a significant contribution towards decreased morbidity and mortality of various infectious diseases [1].
+It is one of the most successful health interventions and has remained a key channel to achieving Sustainable Development Goals (SDG) [2, 3].

-The World Health Organization Immunization Agenda 2030 (IA2030) strives to reduce morbidity and mortality from vaccine-preventable diseases across the life course which is in consonant with the SDG 2030 priorities of eliminating vaccine preventable diseases and improving access to new lifesaving vaccines [4, 5].
+TheWorldHealthOrganizationImmunization Agenda 2030 (IA2030) strives toreduce morbidity and mortality from vaccinepreventable diseases across the life course which is in consonant with the SDG 2030 priorities of eliminating vaccine preventable diseases and improving access to new lifesaving vaccines [4, 5].
 However, for countries to attain the expected level of herd immunity, children have to receive the recommended doses of antigens.
-In Nigeria, the vaccination coverages of most antigens are still suboptimal with vaccine-preventable diseases accounting for an estimated 29% of childhood deaths annually [6].
+In Nigeria, the vaccination coverages of most antigens are still suboptimal with vaccine-preventable diseases accounting for an estimated 29% of childhood deaths annually[6].

-The current immunization measles coverage rate falls short of national and global targets of 95% and 90% respectively [7, 8].
-The global vaccination coverage survey (2010 to 2019)

-showed decrease in first dose of Measles Containing Vaccine 1 (MCV1) between 84% and 86%, while measles second dose (MCV2) coverage increased from 42% to 71%, reflecting second dose introductions in many countries.
+The current immunization measles coverage rate falls short of national and global targets of 95% and 90% respectively[7, 8].
+The global vaccination coverage survey (2010 to 2019) showed decrease in first dose of Measles Containing Vaccine 1 (MCV1) between 84% and 86%, while measles second dose (MCV2) coverage increased from 42% to 71%, reflecting second dose introductions in many countries.
 From 2019 to 2020, global MCV1 coverage decreased to the 2014 level of 84%, whereas MCV2 coverage was relatively stable at 71% in 2019 and 70% in 2020.
 MCV1 coverage in 2020 ranged from 68% in the African Region [9].
 In Adamawa State, nearly 1 in 4 of all the under-5 children in Adamawa State received no basic vaccinations [10].